ganapathi7869/projects/django/devsearch/README.md

-# DevSearch - Connect With your fellow developers
+# DevSearch - Connect with your fellow developers

 **Introduction:**  A Django based web application for developers to showcase their work with others.
 It also includes a **RESTful api** to query projects and give feedback for the projects through the api.